networknt/light-doc/content/en/style/light-rest-4j/openapi-security.md

 # the security handler will invoke the scope verification for all endpoints.
 However, if the endpoint
 # doesn't have a specification to retrieve the defined scopes, the handler will skip the scope verification.
 skipVerifyScopeWithoutSpec: ${openapi-security.skipVerifyScopeWithoutSpec:false}

-# Enable JWT scope verification.
-# Only valid when (enableVerifyJwt is true) AND (enableVerifyScope is true)
-enableVerifyJwtScopeToken: ${openapi-security.enableVerifyJwtScopeToken:true}

 # If set true, the JWT verifier handler will pass if the JWT token is expired already.
 Unless
 # you have a strong reason, please use it only on the dev environment if your OAuth 2 provider